The online Comment window has expired

 • Default_avatar

-Bradley Thomas over 2 years ago
+Bradley Thomas about 3 years ago

 As CEO for Triple P America I write in support of ARPA proposal #56 (Johnson) which would expand access in Milwaukee to the evidence-based parenting program, Triple P. When scaled in communities Triple P has demonstrated decreased rates of maltreatment for children; lower stress for parents; and improved self-regulation which connects to impulse control and problem-solving—both critical skills in reducing violence.
 Furthermore, by including the Triple P Online course, this proposal would remove common barriers for parents to have access to evidence-based parenting support including service eligibility, transportation, and childcare, and assure parents in the Milwaukee neighborhoods most impacted by the pandemic have equitable access to effective support.